MuhammadQasimTanveer/AdvancedComProgramming/README.md

 # Advanced Computer Project

-This repository contains Java projects for different assignments in the Advanced Computer Programming course.
-Each project demonstrates practical use of Java concepts such as arrays, loops, conditionals, and input validation.
+This repository contains different Java projects demonstrating core programming concepts.
+Each project demonstrates and implements practical use of Java concepts such as arrays, loops, conditionals, and input validation and many more.

 ## Assignment1_Project
 - **Project Name:** StdGradeManagementSystem